Insights into LSTM Fully Convolutional Networks for Time Series Classification: Introduction

 Some of the earliest work that applies data mining techniques for time series classification dates back to the early 1990s when authors would apply various algorithms onto single artificial datasets \cite{agrawal1993efficient,keogh2003need}.
 Since the initial decade of research in this field, \textit{Chen et al.}\cite{UCRArchive} have graciously helped the community by collecting and making 85 time series datasets from various domains available online to the public for research purposes.
 This has lead to rapid progress in the field of time series classification and yielded a significant body of work.
 Recently, \textit{Dau et al.} \cite{UCRArchive2018} have updated the repository with 43 datasets with time series datasets.
 These datasets have a significantly higher number of samples, several of which have long time dependencies or incorporates variable sequence lengths, which makes the task of sequence classification far more exigent.
 Most of the new datasets also have a significantly larger test set and a few have variable time series lengths to represent real-world scenarios \cite{dau2018ucr}.

-Several researchers have used the old archive benchmark datasets to propose feature-based models \cite{Lin_2007,Baydogan_2013,Sch_fer_2014,schafer2016scalable,Schafer_2017}, ensembles \cite{Lines_2014,bagnall2015time} and deep learning models \cite{cui2016multi,wang2017time,karim2018lstm} to classify the time series data.
-The current state-of-the-art models that classify the time series datasets from the repository developed by \textit{Chen et al.} \cite{UCRArchive} are the Long Short Term Memory Fully Convolutional Network (LSTM-FCN) and the Attention LSTM-FCN proposed by \textit{Karim \& Majumdar et al.} \cite{karim2018lstm}.
-LSTM-FCN and ALSTM-FCN are deep learning models, a Fully Convolutional Network (FCN) module augmented with a Long Term Short Term Recurrent Neural Network (LSTM) that classify time series datasets without requiring heavy preprocessing.
+Several researchers have used the old archive benchmark datasets to propose feature-based models \cite{Lin_2007,Baydogan_2013,Sch_fer_2014,schafer2016scalable,Schafer_2017}, ensembles \cite{Lines_2014,bagnall2015time} and deep learning models \cite{cui2016multi,wang2017time,karim2018lstm} to accurately classify the time series data.
+One of the current state-of-the-art models that classify the time series datasets from the repository developed by \textit{Chen et al.} \cite{UCRArchive} are the Long Short Term Memory Fully Convolutional Network (LSTM-FCN) and the Attention LSTM-FCN proposed by \textit{Karim \& Majumdar et al.} \cite{karim2018lstm}.
+LSTM-FCN and ALSTM-FCN are deep learning models, a Fully Convolutional Network (FCN) module augmented with a Long Term Short Term Recurrent Neural Network (LSTM) that classify time series datasets.
+LSTM-FCN and ALSTM-FCN have received a lot of attention from the time series classification community due to their advantage over other models.
+In terms of classification accuracy, both the models outperform several traditional time series classification models, while requiring minimal pre-processing of the data.
+A significant advantage of utilizing these models is their ability to compute features on their own, eliminating the requirement for significant domain expertise and manual feature extraction.
+Furthermore, both these models can easily scale with a larger amount of time series data, which is generated daily by automated processes.
+Finally, LSTM-FCN has already been deployed in real world scenarios.
+One such application is to efficiently classify pet dog sounds using resource constrained sensors \cite{kim2018resource}.
 The original models, LSTM-FCN and ALSTM-FCN, lacked the explanation of each sub-module.
 In this paper, we provide detailed ablation tests to explain the sub-modules of the models.

 The remainder of the paper is organized as follows.
 Section \ref{Experiments} presents the parameters used in developing the models and discusses the experiments performed.
 Section \ref{Results} compares two \textit{z-normalization} schemes.
 Subsequently, Section \ref{AblationTests} provides a detailed ablation test on the deep learning models, LSTM-FCN and ALSTM.
 Finally, Section \ref{conclusion} concludes the paper.